U.S. foreign policy and national security issues

 House Foreign Affairs and Senate Foreign Relations Committees; Reagan White House

-Walker Roberts, a Principal at BGR, leads the firm’s international practice, advocating for foreign countries and individuals and assisting U.S. and foreign companies with their business-to-business activities.
+Walker Roberts, a Principal at BGR Group, is the Head of the firm’s International Practice.
+He advocates for foreign countries and individuals and assists U.S. and foreign companies with their business-to-business activities.
 He has successfully facilitated U.S. acquisitions and investments for several foreign firms and sovereign wealth funds, including securing U.S. government approval through the Committee on Foreign Investment in the U.S. (CFIUS).
 Walker also leads BGR’s lobbying efforts in assisting clients on immigration and visa-related matters, especially regarding high-tech issues.

 Walker joined BGR in 2006 after serving nearly 17 years under four chairmen on the staff of the House Committee on International Relations, including as Deputy Staff Director under Chairman Henry J. Hyde from 2001 to 2006.
 In that capacity, he served as chief foreign policy aide to Chairman Hyde, and as principal advisor to the Republican Members of the Committee, where he was the principal contact to the White House and to the Departments of State, Commerce and Defense.
 Walker also served as the primary liaison to the Republican Leadership and Appropriations Committee on all legislative and oversight matters, including the State Department Authorization Act, the Export Administration Act and the Defense Authorization Act.